Client-to-server API reference

 #userId

-Unique identifier for the user.
+Unique numerical identifier for the user.
+Used only when TOTP is a first factor.

 #userUuid